Hazerg/Steam-Generator/README.md

 DISCLAIMER!!!!!!

-Because no one is as stupid as losing his/her giftcard, so this program can be pretty slow and it could take alot of time before you get an actually working giftcard.
+No one is as stupid as losing his/her giftcard, so this program can be pretty slow and it could take alot of time before you get an actually working giftcard.